Search for cities, countries, lakes and rivers

 Water Temperature Chart for Detroit River Over the Last 30 Days

-Today the water temperature in Detroit River is higher than the same day in previous years.
-The water temperature range here in June is from 57°F to 72°F. The water temperature has decreased over the past 7 days but has increased over the past month.
+Today the water temperature in Detroit River is lower than the same day in previous years.
+The water temperature range here in October is from 46°F to 68°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Detroit River are presented in the table below.